Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: Results

-In NQ and NQ-Swap benchmarks, our \decoder also demonstrates improvements over other benchmarks (Table \ref{tab:nq_results_main}). \decoder yields the highest EM and F1 scores on NQ and competitive results on NQ-Swap (More extensive results are shown Table ~\ref{tab:nq_results} Appendix ~\ref{app:nq_nq_swap}).
+In NQ and NQ-Swap benchmarks, our \decoder also demonstrates improvements over other benchmarks (Table~\ref{tab:nq_results_main}). \decoder yields the highest EM and F1 scores on NQ and competitive results on NQ-Swap (More extensive results are shown Table ~\ref{tab:nq_results} Appendix ~\ref{app:nq_nq_swap}).
 Moreover, our method outperforms in truthfulness evaluation in both NQ and NQ-Swap benchmarks.
 In the multiple-choice task, our decoder consistently improves MC1 scores across all models (Table~\ref{tab:truthfulqa_full_result}).
 Notably, our decoder gains 3-6\% improvements across different models in MC1.
-For the MC2 and MC3 metrics, our proposed method also demonstrates superior performance, wining over all decoders for all the models except Qwen-2.5-14B model.
+For the MC2 and MC3 metrics, our proposed method also demonstrates competitive performance.
 Table~\ref{tab:samsum_results} presents the performance of different decoding methods on the summarization tasks.SAMSum and XSum both benchmarks require understanding the context properly and summarizing it without hallucinations. \decoder decoder achieves the best performance on both truthfulness and FActScore outperforming the baseline in both SAMSum \& XSum benchmark.
 While maintaining competitive ROUGE-L scores, \decoder significantly improves factual accuracy without sacrificing summary quality.
-A more detailed performance analysis of different parameter effects on these benchmarks are shown in Table~\ref{tab:detailed_summarization_results} Appendix~\ref{app:samsum}
+A more detailed performance analysis is presented in Table~\ref{tab:detailed_summarization_results} Appendix~\ref{app:samsum}

-MBPP benchmark requires both factual accuracy and reasoning capability to handle the complex task.
-As shown in Table \ref{tab:mbpp_results}, our decoding method boosts accuracy (+6.73\% gain over baseline) on programming task tasks over other benchmarks.
-These results highlights the adaptability of our proposed decoder across diverse tasks and LLMs.
+Both MBPP and GSM8K benchmark require both factual accuracy and Chain-of-Thought (CoT) reasoning capability to handle the complex tasks.
+As shown in Table \ref{tab:mbpp_gsm8k_results}, our decoding method boosts performance in both tasks (+6.73\% gain in coding task and +1.21\% gain in reasoning tasks over baseline) compared to other baselines.

+We further validate the statistical significance of the CoCoA metrics using the Wilcoxon Signed-Rank Test, with all variants achieving $p << 0.05$ across benchmarks (details in Appendix ~\ref{app:stats_analysis}).